 - A forgivable APO assesses a penalty, but “forgives” the dollar amount if actions to correct problems are completed on schedule.

-- With a nonforgivable APO, no portion of the monetary penalty is waived.
+- With a nonforgivable APO, no portion of the monetary penalty is forgiven.

-- In a combination APO, a portion of the penalty is forgiven if corrective actions are completed on schedule—usually within 30 days.
+- In a combination APO, a portion of the penalty is forgiven if corrective actions are completed within 30 days.

 Stipulation Agreements (Stips)